Join our Lenten Campaign 2024.

 Anna did not lose sight of the goal, however, and after several years of campaigning and sending carnations, her mother’s favorite flowers, to lawmakers to raise awareness of the important holiday, every state observed Mother’s Day by 1911.
 On May 8, 1914, President Wilson signed a Joint Resolution that formally designated the second Sunday of May as Mother’s Day.

-Back in the UK, by the 19th century, the custom of gift giving was on the downturn, but when American soldiers were stationed in the UK during World War II, they noticed the tradition and brought it back to the States as a way to both honor mothers and boost seasonal commerce.
+Back in the UK, by the 19th century, the custom of gift-giving was waning, but when American soldiers were stationed in the UK during World War II, they noticed the tradition and brought it back to the States as a way to both honor mothers and boost seasonal commerce.
 Once the “business” aspect of Mother’s Day caught on, the holiday took off in a big way.

 Unfortunately, Anna Jarvis took umbrage at the commercialism of her hard-won holiday.
 She argued that gifts to mothers should be made by hand in order to properly express their love and gratitude.
 She spent the latter part of her life attempting to remove the holiday from the calendar, but was unsuccessful.